DiRAC-Training/FM005-Code-scaling/_episodes/01-running-example-code-on-cluster.md

 > ## How Should I use Login Nodes?
 >
-> So far we've been testing our codes on a COSMA login node.
+> So far we've been testing our codes on a login node.
 This is fine for short runs and a bit of code testing, but it's very important to note that we should not run anything too intensive (i.e. using too many cores or memory) or long-running directly on a login node, otherwise this could degrade system performance for other users.
 So we must always remember to use login nodes responsibly!
 {: .callout}

 So now we've got our code configured running directly on the resource, let's submit it as a batch job to SLURM.